 Shandong University

-CLIC SDU Archeology Summer Program
+CLIC SDU Archaeology Summer Program

-Study ancient archeology in China this summer!
+Study ancient archaeology in China this summer!

 What better place to study archaeology than in China, one of the world’s most ancient civilizations?
 Few countries can trace a continuous history back to the Paleolithic Age – making China an academically rewarding destination for humanities students.